-It’s now days to the end of the year and for many of us, personal finance and taxes is probably the last thing on our minds.
-Keep in mind that with the end of the year brings deadline for many payments that must be made to qualify for tax savings in 2003.
+It’s nowadays to the end of the year and for many of us, personal finance and taxes are probably the last things on our minds.
+Keep in mind that the end of the year brings deadlines for many payments that must be made to qualify for tax savings in 2003.

 According to the “Tax News Flash” by KPMG, there are certain expenses that must be paid by December 31, 2003:

 - Union and professional dues

 - Political contributions

 If you are investing in spousal RRSPs and you may need to make withdrawals in the near future (for retirement for example), you might consider making the RRSP contribution in December as opposed to January or February to help get around the 3-year attribution rules.

 Investing in a spousal RRSP in December 2003 means you might be able to take money out of the spousal RRSP in January 2006.
 Deferring the contribution by only 1 month to 2004 means that you must wait an extra year (January 2007) before you can withdraw the money to avoid attribution of income.
 A one month difference in the contribution date can make a year’s difference in taxation of income.